Unimodular measures on the space of all Riemannian manifolds: Spaces of Riemannian manifolds

 \subsection{A stability result for Riemannian foliated spaces}

-This section is devoted to a the following stability result for leaves of Riemannian foliated spaces.
-It is a slight strengthening of Theorems 4.1 and 4.3 from Lessa~\cite{Lessabrownian}, which require that $X $ is compact, and implies a number of classical results on foliations, such as the Reeb local stability theorem, see \cite{Lessabrownian}.
+This section is devoted to the following stability result for leaves of Riemannian foliated spaces.
+It is a slight strengthening of Theorem 4.3 (see also Theorem 4.1) from Lessa~\cite{Lessabrownian}, which requires that $X $ is compact, and implies a number of classical results on foliations, such as the Reeb local stability theorem, see \cite{Lessabrownian}.

 \begin {theorem} Suppose $X $ is a $d$-dimensional Riemannian foliated space in which $x_i \to x$ is a convergent sequence of points.
-Then $(L_{x_i},x_i)$ is pre-compact in $\mathcal M ^ d $, and every accumulation point is a pointed Riemannian cover of $(L_x,x)$. \end {theorem}
+Then $(L_{x_i},x_i)$ is pre-compact in $\mathcal M ^ d $, and every accumulation point is a pointed Riemannian cover of $(L_x,x)$.

+Moreover, if $(M,p)$ is such an accumulation point, it is covered by the holonomy cover $(\tilde L_x^{hol},\tilde x)$ of $(L_x,x)$: that is, there is are covering maps where the composition of the two is the holonomy covering. \end {theorem}

+Recall that the \emph{holonomy cover} of a pointed leaf $(L,x)$ is the pointed cover corresponding to the subgroup of $\pi_1(L,x)$ consisting of all loops on $L$ with trivial holonomy.
+The last part of Theorem \ref{foliationcompactness} will never be used in this paper, but we think it is worth including in the theorem statement for future reference.

 Before giving the proof, we note the following:

 \begin {lemma} Let $X $ be a Riemannian foliated space and let $R >0 $.
 Suppose that $x_i \rightarrow x\in X$ and for each $i $, we have a point $y_i \in L_{x_i}$ with Then there is a subsequence of $(y_i) $ that converges to a point $y\in L_x $ with